Cray-HPE/docs-csm/operations/node_management/Replace_a_Compute_Blade.md

     cray fas actions create CUSTOM_DEVICE_PARAMETERS.json
     ```

-1. Optional: If necessary, reload DVS on NCNs.

-    Reload DVS if it is running over the NMN.
-The recommendation is to run DVS over the HSN for simplified management and significant performance benefits.

-    For more information, see *HPE User Services Software Administration Guide: CSM on HPE Cray EX Systems (S-8063)*.

 1. (`ncn-mw#`) Use boot orchestration to power on and boot the nodes.

     Specify the appropriate BOS template for the node type.